IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Authorization Servers declaring the Authorization Server Metadata option SHALL provide a metadata endpoint that provides configuration information to Authorization Client and Resource Servers.
 This information includes endpoint locations, supported authentication grants and signing key materials.
 This information greatly simplifies the configuration of those Authorization Clients and Resource Servers.

 Authorization Servers declaring the Token Introspection option SHALL provide an endpoint usable by Resource Servers to validate and evaluate the access token.
 With this option, the Authorization Server MAY provide other token formats than JWT or SAML.
 Using this option, the token can be treated as an opaque data construct for Resource Servers.
-When Token Introspection option is used the Authorization Server SHALL provide the Token Introspection [ITI-102] transaction service.
+When Token Introspection option is used, the Authorization Server SHALL provide the Token Introspection [ITI-102] transaction service.
+TODO: We can omit this paragraph because it is redundant (text belongs in the Options section.

 #### 34.1.1.3 Resource Server